lacareer/aws-serverless/aws-serverless-dev-experience/unicorn/unicorn_properties/README-3-handlingContractStatusChanged.md

     sudo npm install -g @mhlabs/iam-policies-cli
     sudo npm install -g @mhlabs/evb-cli

-# DID NOT FULLY UNDERSTAND THE USE OF THE MHLABS PACKAGES BELOW AND HAD TO COPY THE POLICIES AND RULES FROM THE COMPLATED CODE
 Using the https://github.com/mhlabs , read more about the usage

+# DID NOT FULLY UNDERSTAND THE USE OF THE MHLABS PACKAGES BELOW AND HAD TO COPY THE POLICIES AND RULES FROM THE COMPLETED CODE
+# REFER TO README-5 FIL FOR MORE ON THIS PACKAGES
 <!-- Creating the IAM policies for the ContractStatusChangedHandler function    -->
 Your goal to create two policies to define a permissions target for DynamoDB.
 Create policies for both DynamoDBReadPolicy and DynamoDBWritePolicy for the ContractStatusTable.
 Run: